Benefits Of A Battery & Solar Powered Irrigation Controller

 Sometimes getting power to a controller is a challenge.
 Thankfully, there are battery-powered and solar-powered controllers that can solve your problem.
 I’m Dwayne Smith, your Sprinkler Warehouse Product specialist.
 Let’s get started.

 We’re going to cover the options available, for battery and solar-powered controllers.
 When using solar-powered and battery-operated controllers your valves need to have DC latching solenoids installed.
 The typical solenoid that is operated by a 24 VAC controller WILL NOT work with these controllers.

 Changing out a solenoid is quick and easy to do.
 You DO need to purchase a solenoid that is compatible with the valve.
-All of these controllers that I’ve looked at are capable of working with a rain or rain and freeze sensor.
+All of these controllers that I’ve looked at are capable of working with rain or rain and freeze sensors.
 If adding a sensor to your controller is something you want to do, I’d double-check to make sure the one you’re looking at does accept a sensor – it probably does.